willstMSFT/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/view-your-bill-or-invoice.md

 ## Download your tax receipt

 You can download your tax receipt in certain jurisdictions from the **Billing** > **Billing and payments** page.
-If a tax receipt is available for an invoice, you see a **Download tax receipt** option on the context menu next to the invoice id.
+If a tax receipt is available for an invoice, you see a **Download tax receipt** option on the context menu next to the invoice ID.

 ## Run the Unknown Charge Diagnostic